Snowdon Peak – 13,077 ft

 In the summer, the wild flowers in the meadows below the peak ridge are phenomenal.
 Autumn is fantastic in this area as the aspens blaze and the tundra plants turn burned reds and oranges.
 Winter and snow opens up the Naked Lady couloir which is not climbable with out snow.

-- AMGA Certified Alpine Guide or AMGA Certified Rock Guide (depending on program)
+- AMGA Trained/Certified Alpine Guide and/or Rock Guide

 - Group climbing equipment (ropes, harnesses, all other technical climbing equipment, climbing shoes, first aid kits)